|

 are instructive at some level.
 Good

 reviewing!
 Consider binding the self-study rather than publishing it in a notebook.
-Either spiral or stapled/glued hold up better than the less expensive comb binding.
-There's a more "finished" look to the product.
+Either spiral or stapled/glued with a spine covering hold up better than the less expensive comb (or finger) binding.
+Plus, there's a more "finished" look to the product.
 First impressions are important.
-Think about a student-designed/produced cover that supports the school's commitment to student learning. |
+Think about a student-designed/produced cover that supports the school's commitment to student learning.
+Other details

-| Copyright 1998-2007 Louise Wright Robertson |
+Copyright 1998-2013 Louise Wright Robertson |

-Site last modified & updated June 23, 2008 |
+Site last modified & updated July 28, 2013 |